 - You see the following message: "This content is currently on FREE ACCESS" and an orange lock symbol.
 This means the resources for this presentation are currently open for all.
 You simply need to sign in in order to consult any resource that is not an abstract.

 Three possible scenarios if you are signed in:

-- You see the following message: “ACCESS GRANTED thanks to your membership” and a green open lock symbol: which means that your membership subscription entitles you to consult the resources from this congress all year-round, meaning you may consult the slides, videos and ESC TV interviews/reports at your convenience.
+- You see the following message: “ACCESS GRANTED thanks to your membership” and a green open lock symbol: which means that your membership subscription entitles you to consult the resources from this event all year-round, meaning you may consult the slides, videos and ESC TV interviews/reports at your convenience.

-- You see the following message: " The free consultation period for this content is over " and a red lock symbol: which means that your membership subscription does not entitle you to consult the content from this congress and that you're outside the free open access period.
-If this content is of interest to you, we encourage you to become a member or upgrade your membership to get access to the content from this congress all year long.
+- You see the following message: " The free consultation period for this content is over " and a red lock symbol: which means that your membership subscription does not entitle you to consult the content from this event and that you're outside the free open access period.
+If this content is of interest to you, we encourage you to become a member or upgrade your membership to get access to the content from this event all year long.
 You will be directed to the dedicated membership page.

 You need the membership (Ivory and above) of this other ESC Association.
-The ESC has created combined memberships to allow you to access benefits from two Associations: pick the two memberships that suit your needs & interests, create your own membership package, benefit from significant discounts and access the congress resources from these two Associations all year long.
+The ESC has created combined memberships to allow you to access benefits from two Associations: pick the two memberships that suit your needs & interests, create your own membership package, benefit from significant discounts and access the resources from these two Associations all year long.
 Visit our dedicated membership page.